mirainc/mira-kit/README.md

 _NOTE: If a duration field is present in application variables, these events will be managed for you and triggered based on the duration set by the user._

 ## Core APIs
-### miraRequestProxy
+### miraRequestResource
-The `miraRequestProxy` prop provides an API for making HTTP and HTTPS requests.
+The `miraRequestResource` prop provides an API for making HTTP and HTTPS requests.
 Requests are limited to allowed domains and file access specified in your app's `info.json` .

-The `miraRequestProxy` has an identical API to the [whatwg-fetch specification](https://github.github.io/fetch/).
+The `miraRequestResource` has an identical API to the [whatwg-fetch specification](https://github.github.io/fetch/).

-The `miraFileRequestProxy` prop provides an API to fetch a file that has been uploaded to the Mira platform.
+The `miraFileResource` prop provides an API to fetch a file that has been uploaded to the Mira platform.
 This API takes `application variable` for the file you want to request, and the http `method` you want to use to request the object.

 ### miraEvents
 The `miraEvents` prop is an EventEmitter that provides an API for communication between applications and the main runtime.